AdobeDocs/experience-manager-65.en/help/assets/video.md

     * (Optional) Drag the component labeled **[!UICONTROL Section Header]** to the left and drop it in the form area.
     * (Optional) Click **[!UICONTROL Field Label]** to select the component.
     * (Optional) On the right side of the page, under the Settings tab, in the Field Label text field, enter `YouTube Privacy`.
-    * Click the **[!UICONTROL Build Form]** tab, then drag the component labeled **[!UICONTROL Multi Value Text]** and drop it below the **[!UICONTROL YouTube Privacy]** heading you just created.
+    * Click the **[!UICONTROL Build Form]** tab, then drag the component labeled **[!UICONTROL Multi Value Text]** and drop it below the **[!UICONTROL YouTube Privacy]** heading you created.

-    * Click **[!UICONTROL Field Label]** to select the component.
+    * Click **[!UICONTROL Field Label]** so the component is selected.
     * On the right side of the page, under the Settings tab, paste the YouTube Publishing values (Field Label value and Map to property value) that you copied earlier, into their respective fields on the form.
 Paste the Choices value into the Default Value field.

 1. Near the upper-right corner of the page, click **[!UICONTROL Save]**.
 1. Apply the YouTube Publishing metadata profile to the folders where you are going to upload videos.
-You will need to have both the Metadata Profile and the Video Profile set.
+You must have both the Metadata Profile and the Video Profile set.

    See [Metadata Profiles](/help/assets/metadata-config.md#metadata-profiles) and [Video Profiles](/help/assets/video-profiles.md).

 ### Publishing videos to your YouTube channel {#publishing-videos-to-your-youtube-channel}

 Now you associate the tags that you added earlier to video assets.
-This process lets AEM know which assets to publish to your YouTube channel.
+This process lets Experience Manager know which assets to publish to your YouTube channel.

 >[!NOTE]
 >
->When running in Dynamic Media - Scene7 mode, note that publish immediately does not automatically publish to YouTube.
+>When running in Dynamic Media - Scene7 mode, publish immediately does not automatically publish to YouTube.
 When Dynamic Media - Scene7 mode is set up, there are two publish options to choose from: **[!UICONTROL Immediately]** or **[!UICONTROL Upon Activation]**.
 >
 >**[!UICONTROL Publish Immediately]** means that the uploaded asset--after it is synched with IPS--is published automatically to the delivery system.
 While that is true for Dynamic Media, it is not true for YouTube.
-To publish to YouTube, you must publish by way of AEM Author.
+To publish to YouTube, you must publish by way of Experience Manager Author.

 >[!NOTE]
 >
->To publish content from YouTube, AEM uses the **[!UICONTROL Publish to YouTube]** workflow, which lets you monitor progress and view any failure information.
+>To publish content from YouTube, Experience Manager uses the **[!UICONTROL Publish to YouTube]** workflow, which lets you monitor progress and view any failure information.
 >
 >See [Monitoring video encoding and YouTube publishing progress](#monitoring-video-encoding-and-youtube-publishing-progress).
 >